strapi/strapi/docs/3.x.x/guides/deployment.md

 - `Find Services`, seach for `ec2` and click on `EC2, Virtual Servers in the Cloud`

+2. **Select Appropriate Region**.
+In the top menu, near your IAM Account User name, select from the dropdown, the most appropriate region to host your Strapi instance.
+For example, `US East (N.Virginia)` or `Asia Pacific (Hong Kong)`.
+You will want to remember this region for configuring other services on AWS and locating these services in the same region.
-2. Click on the blue `Launch Instance` button.
+3. Click on the blue `Launch Instance` button.

 - New trial users, click `free tier only` in the left menu
 - `Select` **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type**